🎵 The song for this post is Katamari on the Rocks, by Yū Miyake and Asuka Sakai for the game Katamari Damacy 🎵

 I made some great new friends this weekend; one of them was with a group who all came back to my place and we drank wine, talked about a musical we'd seen, and read some 10-minute plays.
 After reading one together, New Friend seemed a bit overcome, and looked me dead in the eye, telling me "this!! this is what you should do in your life!"
 She proceeded to tell me, rather insistently and for several minutes, how obvious it was that whatever amount of theatre I'm doing isn't the right amount, that I should seek to increase it.1

 This was… awesome!?
-Being seen, knowing that sharing something meaningful to me produced this reaction in someone: it's why you do art.
-It's what I hope to have happen when I write blog posts (some of them, anyway).
-It's why I do pretty much anything, I want others to feel something meaningful, and she did, enough to insist that this be my new (old) life path.
+Being seen, knowing that sharing something meaningful to me produced this reaction in someone: it's why you participate in art, and a lot of why I do pretty much anything.
+I want others to feel something meaningful, and she did, enough to insist that this be my new (old) life path.

 With a few more glasses of wine, the group got into "why theatre, Pablo?
 What did it do for you, what does it do for you?" and this came up the next day in therapy too, so I'll write out a few things I've figured out.2

-(maybe-helpful context: I've had varying degrees of depression for most of my life, suicidal ideation started around 11, and I was listless and unmotivated until I was about 17, when I was deciding that actually I loved theatre and wanted to do it.
+(maybe-helpful context: I've had varying degrees of depression for a lot of my life, suicidal ideation started around 11, and I was listless and unmotivated until I was about 17, when I was deciding that actually I loved theatre and wanted to do it.
 I was hooked: I felt that my purpose in life was to change the world with acting and directing.
 I auditioned to half my colleges (they were BFA programs at theatre conservatories) and entered Brown thinking I was probably going to major in theatre.
-A lot has changed, but this should frame who I was when all 👇 was happening).
+A lot has changed — I'm a lot happier, to start — but this should frame who I was when all 👇 was happening).

 Fooling yourself into feeling feelings